Chapter 3 : Three

 Was it just the smoke, or was the panic making her see white?

 Victoire took a deep breath, trying to formulate a plan in her head.
 Clearly, something had happened to the reserve squad of Hit-Wizards that was supposed to be backing up the Aurors.
 Maybe they had been ambushed, too.
 Victoire knew that she, Lance, and Macario were heavily outnumbered.
 Without backup, they would never make it through this fight.
-There was only one way to survive - they had to get out.
+There was only one way to survive - they had to get out, and fast.

 Victoire’s heart was beating so fast that it hurt her ribs, and she was starting to feel lightheaded.
 It was extremely difficult, almost painful, to keep from Apparating out of the room to the safety of her home.
 She bit her lip, fighting the urge to flee, and reminded herself that she had to find Lance and Macario and get them back safely, too.